-In accordance with AASB 13 Fair Value Measurement paragraph 29, the hospital has assumed the current use of a non-financial physical asset is its highest and best use unless market or other factors suggest that a different use by market participants would maximise the value of the asset.
+The hospital has assumed the current use of a non-financial physical asset is its highest and best use unless market or other factors suggest that a different use by market participants would maximise the value of the asset.

 Theoretical opportunities that may be available in relation to the asset(s) are not taken into account until it is virtually certain that any restrictions will no longer apply.
 Therefore, unless otherwise disclosed, the current use of these non-financial physical assets will be their highest and best uses.